Ryukyu Islands: Okinawa Islands

 American military control over Okinawa began in 1945 with the establishment of the United States Military Government of the Ryukyu Islands, which became the United States Civil Administration of the Ryukyu Islands in 1950.
 Also in 1950, the Interim Ryukyus Advisory Council (臨時琉球諮詢委員会, Rinji Ryūkyū Shijun Iinkai) was formed, which evolved into the Ryukyu Provisional Central Government (琉球臨時中央政府, Ryūkyū Rinji Chūō Seifu) in 1951.
-In 1952, the U.S. was formally granted control over Ryukyu Islands south of 29°N latitude, and other Pacific islands, under the San Francisco Peace Treaty between the Allied Powers and Japan.
+In 1952, the U.S. was formally granted administrative rights over Ryukyu Islands south of 29°N latitude, and other Pacific islands, under the San Francisco Peace Treaty between the Allied Powers and Japan.
 The Ryukyu Provisional Central Government then became the Government of the Ryukyu Islands which existed from 1952 to 1972.
 Administrative rights reverted to Japan in 1972, under the 1971 Okinawa Reversion Agreement.

 Today, numerous issues arise from Okinawan history.
 Some Ryukyuans and some Japanese feel that people from the Ryukyus are different from the majority Yamato people.
 Some natives of the Ryukyus claim that the central government is discriminating against the islanders by allowing so many American soldiers to be stationed on bases in Okinawa with a minimal presence on the mainland.
 Additionally, there is some discussion of secession from Japan.
 As the territorial dispute between China and Japan over the Senkaku Islands intensified in the early 21st century, Chinese Communist Party-backed scholars published essays calling for a reexamination of Japan's sovereignty over the Ryukyus.
 In 2013, The New York Times described the comments by said scholars as well as military figures as appearing to constitute "a semiofficial campaign in China to question Japanese rule of the islands", noting that "almost all the voices in China pressing the Okinawa issue are affiliated in some way with the government".
 Taiwan also claims the Senkaku islands but made it clear on multiple occasions that they will not work with China over the Senkaku Islands dispute.